harry-thorpe/demix_check/README.md

 * Generate a mash sketch from each set of binned reads
 * Calculate mash distances between the binned reads and the reference genomes
-* Compare the query-ref mash distances to the thresholds (derived from the ref-ref comparisons) to decide whether the assignments are likely to be correct or not
+* Compare the query-ref distances to the ref-ref distances and thresholds (derived from the ref-ref comparisons) to calculate a score for each cluster
 * plot the ref-ref distances against the query-ref distances

 ### run